 Main Lab Objective

-three ideas and identify a clear set of tasks for addressing
+Once a decision is made you will need to identify a clear set of tasks for addressing

 Each section of your team will focus on furthering two design concept in preparation for the upcoming

 Advanced preparation for Lab #5

 Make sure that you understand the requirements for the mockup review.